Laky64/NeuralNetwork/README.md

 # Neural Network

-A simple Neural Network using SFML
+A simple Neural Network build from scratch.
+The SFML library is used to visualize the Network.

 ## Features